Abhishek-SinghP/Abhishek-SinghP/README.md

 - 🔭 I’m currently Working  in Speedum technologies
 <!-- -  -->
-- 🌱 I’m currently Developing my skills in  Website Development
+- 🌱 I’m currently Developing my skills in QA Analayst & Website Development .
 <!-- - 👯 I’m looking to collaborate on  -->
 - 🤔 I’m looking for help with flutters and TECH related Stuffs
 <!-- - 💬 Ask me about ... -->